-“security risk substance” (or SRS) means a substance named in Schedule 2;
+security risk substance (or SRS) means a substance named in Schedule 2;

-“shotfiring licence” means a shotfiring licence issued under the Dangerous Goods Safety (Explosives) Regulations 2007;
+shotfiring licence means a shotfiring licence issued under the Dangerous Goods Safety (Explosives) Regulations 2007;

-“SRS” stands for security risk substance;
+SRS stands for security risk substance;

-“store” an SRS, does not include to put or keep the SRS in a vehicle while transporting the SRS;
+store an SRS, does not include to put or keep the SRS in a vehicle while transporting the SRS;

-“supervised” in relation to access to an SRS, has the meaning given to that term by regulation 5(1);
+supervised in relation to access to an SRS, has the meaning given to that term by regulation 5(1);

-“supervised access” by a person to an SRS, has the meaning given to that term by regulation 5(2);
+supervised access by a person to an SRS, has the meaning given to that term by regulation 5(2);

-“supply” includes to sell;
+supply includes to sell;

-“unexplained loss” of an SRS, means any loss or apparent loss of the SRS that cannot be explained by things such as product density changes, spillage, calibration variances and the effects of humidity;
+unexplained loss of an SRS, means any loss or apparent loss of the SRS that cannot be explained by things such as product density changes, spillage, calibration variances and the effects of humidity;

-“unsupervised access” by a person to an SRS, has the meaning given to that term by regulation 5(3).
+unsupervised access by a person to an SRS, has the meaning given to that term by regulation 5(3).

 4. Examples and notes are not part of the law